 An extensive resource mainly focused on ferries in the Mediterranean and Dover Strait.
 The deck plans section is the most comprehensive of its type (and also contains many general arrangement plans which are particularly useful for model builders).
 The blog is interesting and contains many pictures not seen elsewhere.

 As well as being an academic at the Glasgow School of Art, Bruce is also a design and maritime journalist for Shippax.
 Bruce has written a number of books about ferries (in both English and Danish), maritime design, and architecture for a number of publishers.
 His blog (although now not updated for a while) is focussed on both shipping and architecture/design and so is of particular interest to those of us with an interest in design.

 Fakta om Fartyg (Facts about ferries) is a huge database of ferry facts and specifications, referred to by some as the online ferry ‘bible’.
 Although it is written in Swedish the author Micke Asklander has provided a list of common words in English and it is straight forward enough to make sense of much of the information.
 If not there is always Google translate!

 Ferry Site (dk)

 A similar idea to Fakta om Fartyg but far from a copy.
 Despite being based in Denmark this site is written in English.

-Paxpix – https://paxpix.dk Søren Lund Hviid’s site is not just another maritime photos webiste, Paxpix is about capturing the aesthetics of ships, especially in relation to their surroundings.
+Paxpix – https://paxpix.dk Søren Lund Hviid’s site is billed as not just another maritime photos webiste.
+Paxpix is about capturing the aesthetics of ships, especially in relation to their surroundings.